 “Krruuuur!”
 Something growled angrily, and two small silver eyes peered out from under the boy’s hood.
 From inside the cloak, a large serpent—even darker than night—slithered out, settling itself atop the boy’s shoulders.
 In a single flare of motion, two pairs of wings shot outward, catching the moonlight like a thin translucent veil as the serpent proceeded to reveal its fangs.

 “!”
 Seeing the beast before him.
 It was not a large snake, but a fledgling drakall.

 “There’s no need to get angry, Zirus.”
-The boy’s voice wrapped around the room, and the beast quickly drew back its head along with its wings.
+The boy’s voice wrapped around the room and the beast quickly drew back its head along with its wings.
 “Forgive him, for he is still young and unlearned in the ways of human interactions.”
-The boy apologized, and his voice resounded through the air once more.
+The boy apologized, his voice resounding through the air once more.
 “Allow me to explain myself.
 I am looking for a group of exceptionally skilled mages, belonging to a powerful organization.
 I’ve been told that one such group joined your side in the war.
 Perhaps you might be able to help me?”

 “Tal’hrus…” His eyes widened at the boys words, and he whispered the name before he even thought about it.

 It was because of Tal’hrus that the revolution had succeeded even after constantly being overwhelmed.
 It was because of them, that he was in the position he is today.
 Yet, it was also because of them, that the country had spiraled and devolved to the way it is now.